mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

 # Working with Jenkins

-[Jenkins](https://jenkins.io/) is a very popular Java based, open source continuous integration server that allows teams to continuously build applications across platforms.
+[Jenkins](https://jenkins.io/) is a very popular Java-based open source continuous integration (CI) server that allows teams to continuously build applications across platforms.

-Visual Studio Team Services(VSTS) includes Team Build, a native CI build server that runs on Windows, Linux, Mac and allows building any application on these platforms.
-However, it also integrates well with Jenkins for teams who prefer to use or already using Jenkins for CI.
+Visual Studio Team Services (VSTS) includes Team Build, a native CI build server that allows compilation of applications on Windows, Linux and Mac platforms.
+However, it also integrates well with Jenkins for teams who already use or prefer to use Jenkins for CI.

-There are two ways that you can integrate Team Services with Jenkins
+There are two ways to integrate VSTS with Jenkins

-* One way is to completely replace Team Services Build with Jenkins - i.e., You will configure a CI pipeline in Jenkins and configure a web hook in VSTS to run the job when a code is pushed by any or specific member to a repository and branch.
-You will configure Team Services Release Management to connect to Jenkins server, via Service Endpoint, to fetch the output of the job for deployment.
+* One way is to completely replace VSTS Build with Jenkins.
+This involves the configuration of a CI pipeline in Jenkins and a web hook in VSTS to invoke the CI process when source code is pushed by any member to a repository or a branch.
+The VSTS Release Management will be configured to connect to the Jenkins server through the configured Service Endpoint to fetch the compiled artifacts for the deployment.

-* An other way is to use Jenkins and Team Build together.
-In this approach, a Jenkins build will be nested within Team Services build.
-You will create a build definition in Team Services and use the **Jenkins** task to queue a job in Jenkins and download the artifacts produced by the job and publish it to Team Services or file from where where it can be picked by Release Management.
+* The alternate way is to use Jenkins and Team Build together.
+In this approach, a Jenkins build will be nested within the VSTS build.
+A build definition will be configured in the VSTS with a **Jenkins** task to queue a job in Jenkins and download the artifacts produced by the job and publish it to the VSTS or any shared folder from where it can be picked by the Release Management.
 This approach has multiple benefits -

-    1. You can get end-to-end traceability from work item to code to build and release
+    1. End-to-end traceability from work item to source code to build and release
-    1. You can trigger a CD when the build is completed successfully
+    1. Triggering of a Continuous Deployment (CD) when the build is completed successfully
-    1. You can run the build as part of your branch policy
+    1. Execution of the build as part of the branching strategy

-This lab covers both the approaches.
-You will perform the following tasks
+This lab covers both the approaches and the following tasks will be performed

-* Provision Jenkins on Azure with an Azure Marketplace Template VM
+* Provision Jenkins on Azure VM using an Azure Marketplace Jenkins Template
-* Configure Jenkins to work with Maven and Team Services.
+* Configure Jenkins to work with Maven and VSTS.
 * Create a build definition in Jenkins
-* Configure Team Services to integrate with Jenkins
+* Configure VSTS to integrate with Jenkins
 * Setup Release Management in VSTS to deploy artifacts from Jenkins

 ## Pre-requisites

-1. Microsoft Azure Account:</b> You will need a valid and active azure account for the lab.
+1. Microsoft Azure Account: You will need a valid and active azure account for the lab.

-1. You need a **Visual Studio Team Services Account** and [Personal Access Token](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate)
+1. You need a **VSTS** account and a [Personal Access Token (PAT)](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate)

 1. You will need [Putty](http://www.putty.org/), a free SSH and Telnet client

-1. You will need the **Docker Integration** extension installed and enabled in your VSTS account.
-You can do this later when you run the VSTS Demo Generator.
+1. You will need the **Docker Integration** extension installed and enabled for your VSTS account.
+You can perform this step later while using the VSTS Demo Generator.

-## Setting up Team Services project
+## Setting up the VSTS project

-1. Use [VSTS Demo Data Generator](https://vstsdemogenerator.azurewebsites.net/?name=MyShuttleDocker&templateid=77373) to provision a project on your VSTS account
+1. Use [VSTS Demo Generator](https://vstsdemogenerator.azurewebsites.net/?name=MyShuttleDocker&templateid=77373) to provision a team project on the VSTS account

     ![VSTS Demo Gen](images/vstsdemogen-1.png)